Variable Assignment

 a

 There's actually a shortcut for this.
-Python lets you add, subtract, multiply and divide numbers with reassignment using +=
+Python lets you add, subtract, multiply and divide numbers with reassignment using +=, -=, *=, and /=.

 a += 10